The man behind the monsters

 Jared Embley is a professional visual effects artist.
 He’s worked on huge productions, including Kong: Skull Island, X-Men – and a certain globe-straddling television show, in which his dragons played a starring role.

-Jared’s work on some of the biggest TV shows and movies of the last 15 years directly informs how he teaches – which means the students taking our BSc (Hons) Computer Animation and Visual Effects degree are better prepared to follow in Jared’s footsteps.
+Jared’s work on some of the biggest TV shows and movies of the last 15 years directly informed how he taught – so his students could emerge from their degree with the skills needed to follow in Jared’s footsteps.

 ‘Any animator will tell you that animation is acting,’ says Jared.
 ‘It’s about putting yourself into this creature and exploring the different emotions you would be feeling in that situation.
 Our job as riggers is to make sure they have the controls to be able to express emotions correctly.